Are you introverted or extroverted?

-Here are a few professions where Ambiverts perform well and that will help you gradually move towards the middle of the spectrum:
+Here are a few professions where Ambiverts perform well and that will help you gradually move toward the middle of the spectrum:

 - Sales positions

 Same for sales: ambiverts are good both at imposing their needs when they need to, and listening to the other party when they have to.

 Both are fundamental skills for effective negotiation.

 Bosses who talk too much and don’t listen to their reports don’t make for great bosses.
-And managers who hide behind big screens to create a barrier between them and their team are not usually the most loved and effective leaders.
+And managers who hide behind big screens to create a barrier between themselves and their teams are not usually the most loved and effective leaders.

-The best managers know how to walk that line, and being in a managerial position while you try to be the manager you can be will stretch you towards that good middle ground.
+The best managers know how to walk that line, and being in a managerial position while you try to be the manager you can be will stretch you toward that good middle ground.

 - Teachers and educators

 Criticism of Ambiversion

 There have also been critics of the concept of ambiversion.

 Both criticisms below raise good points and, to understand yourself and gain deeper self-awareness and emotional intelligence, it’s important that you understand them before you’re too quick to jump into the “ambivert bandwagon” (yes, it’s becoming a thing :).

 Love Socialization But Get Drained: Still Introvert

 For example, some psychologists say that if people enjoy socialization and talking to others but do get drained and need to “recharge”, then they are not ambiverts.

 They are simply introverts who enjoy socializing.

 Love Socialization But Get Overwhelmed: Still Extrovert

 Susan Cain, in her book Quiet: The Power of Introverts says that people who are very sensitive to external stimuli tend to be introverted.

 However, there is a different approach to it.
 And the different approach says that sensibility to external stimuli and extroversion are two very different things.